 Besides Karasumi soba, Saba sushi is another famous one at Yukimura.
 Okamoto-san also serves this and it was amazing, same at Yukimura, this is probably my favorite dish of the night.
 Saba itself has a deep flavor and the kelp wrapping matches very well.

-This reminds me of the grill Hamo with Matsutake sushi at 2* Hatsune Zushi, but this one was much much larger in size.
 As you can see from the previous picture that chef Yukimura was cutting the roll, one roll can serve two people, can you get how large is it?
 Well, it was definitely delicious, the hamo was moist and Matsutake brings more aroma to the dish.
 But when the portion is not that 'fine' any more, i don't think it was that enjoyable.

 The sea urchin was lightly steamed, part of it was cooked while mostly raw.
 The creamy and sweet uni matches very well with the refreshing jelly, and flying fish roe added a crunchy texture to the dish.
 Lovely.

 Ayu, or sweet fish in English, was quite large in size and chock full of fish roes in the belly.
 The sansho-vinegar sauce has a balance sour and sweet flavor, while it was a bit too salty and covers the original flavor of the fish.
 Side with some grilled Yuba (tofu skin), as the yuba itself has no savory flavor, it works well with the sauce.

 The Matsutake was very aromatic and well-cooked, we requested for more rice crust after the first bowl were filled, and each of us had two bowls of rice.
 The rice was served with light pickles and red miso soup.